 Also represented are high street shopping brands such as Ted Baker, GAP, Zara, Dune, River Island, French Connection, Oasis and Banana Republic.

-Other high-end shops include Tiffanny & Co, Bang & Olufsen, Mont Blanc, Watches of Switzerland and Goldsmiths.
+Other high-end shops include Tiffanny & Co, Bang & Olufsen, Coach, Mont Blanc, Watches of Switzerland and Goldsmiths.
+A new entrant is high-end speaker retailer Devialet.

 For those after an American diner experience, you won’t do much better than the newly opened Big Easy on Crossrail Place.
 This barbeque and crab shack offers live blues music every night and a selection of over 500 whiskies.
 Or you could try the Manhattan Grill at the London Marriott, offering grain fed black Angus beef from Creekstone Farms in Kansas.
 Expect to pay about £30 for your meat, with a £15 menu served Mondays to Fridays.